What is Cataract Surgery

 Glasses will be prescribed three to four weeks after surgery if required.
 To achieve the best possible vision, not only for close-up work, such as reading.
 But also for distance purposes.

 Cataract Surgery With a Monofocal Lens

 Cataract Surgery With a Multifocal Lens

 Cataract Surgery With a Toric Lens

-Some cataract patients experience cloudy vision months, or even years, after the cataract procedure.
+Some cataract patients can experience cloudy vision.
+Sometimes, months or even years after the cataract procedure.
 This condition is caused by a “film” that develops behind the intraocular lens.
 A YAG (Yttrium Aluminum Garnet) capsulotomy is performed to restore the refraction of light reaching the retina.
-It is a painless procedure which takes just minutes to perform.
+It is a painless procedure.
+Which takes just minutes to perform.
 There are no activity restrictions following the procedure.
-Once the YAG laser treatment is perfomed, the film will not return.
+Once the YAG laser treatment is performed, the film will not return.

 For more information, please contact our surgical coordinator at 304-598-3301.

 *As with any surgical procedure, there are risks along with benefits.
 It is important to discuss your surgical procedure with your surgeon.
 To fully understand the risks and benefits.